 Tech gurus and prophets have been predicting the death of the printed page for a long time.
 They believe that everything will be done online, or everyone will have a “paperless office,” or everything will get managed in the cloud.

 There’s no denying that there are fewer printers than there used to be.
 The rise of networks and ubiquitous Internet access have reduced the need for printed documents, or at least, has reduced the need for people to have a printer of their own.
 Not to mention, printers are a fairly antiquated technology and those who use them frequently have many difficulties that have yet to be updated.

 Many processes and procedures still rely on printed information on physical papers, but what has changed is that many people no longer have an inkjet or laser printer.
 People tend to use tablets and smartphones now and don’t have a desktop machine at home or work with a standalone printer.

 It isn’t just businesses that have moved away from using paper documents.
 Colleges and universities, high schools, and even middle schools around the globe have moved to digital learning, using laptops and tablets in class to replace printed documents and handouts.
 Turning in papers and other homework assignments is becoming an electronic process through sources like email, Web applications, and class-wide dropboxes.
-This technology is useful for teachers because it also allows them to check for plagiarism, poor grammar, spelling, and more with ease, while also reviewing all work from one source.

 Regardless of the ‘paperless’ trend, you may still have times when you need a printer.
 Here are some great sources to utilize, so you can get your documents, forms, and proof or verification information on paper, and deliver them as required.